ajay443/robotics-nanodegree-ws/README.md

 $ roslaunch ball_chaser ball_chaser.launch
 ```
 7. Pick up the white ball and place in front of the mobile robot.
 The robot will follow the ball.

+### Alternate steps
+1. `source build.sh` -> script builds the prodject like above.
+2. Launch the world by using `source run-my-robot-world.sh` script.
+3. Launch the drive_bot node using `source run-drive-bot-node.sh` script